letta-ai/letta-chatbot-template/README.md

 - [React](https://reactjs.org)
   - React is used for building dynamic UIs with reusable components, making the chat app interactive and responsive.
 - [Shadcn UI](https://ui.shadcn.com)
   - Shadcn UI is a library of components for building consistent and modern UI with [Tailwind CSS](https://tailwindcss.com).
-It includes [Lucide icons](https://lucide.dev) for a wide range of use cases.
+It includes [Lucide icons](https://lucide.dev) for convenient use.
-- [Auth]

 ---

-# 🔰 Getting Started
+# ⚡️ Quickstart

-### 📋 Prerequisites
+### 📋 What you need

 - [Node.js](https://nodejs.org/en/download/)
 - [npm](https://www.npmjs.com/get-npm)